About the Bible:

 About the End Times:

 We believe that Jesus Christ will return again soon, descending from heaven in the same way as He was seen ascending into heaven, meaning literally and bodily, to receive to Himself the elect that believe according to His redemptive plan and purpose, and to pour His wrath out upon the rebellious unbelievers, culminating in the bodily resurrection of both the just and the unjust.
-The purpose of this resurrection is for every soul that ever lived to stand before Jesus to be separated (the “goats” from His “sheep”) into everlasting life, or everlasting damnation.
+The purpose of this resurrection is for every soul that has ever lived to stand before Jesus to be separated (the “goats” from His “sheep”) and ushered into everlasting life, or everlasting damnation.
 (Matthew 25:31-46; John 5:28-29)

 We believe that God has an eternal plan and destiny for every person’s eternal soul and mortal body and that it is appointed for men to “die once, and after this comes judgment” (Hebrews 9:27)